9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 The `=~` operator is polymorphic in its return type, so the Haskell compiler needs some way to know what type of result we would like.
 In real code, it may be able to infer the right type, due to the way we subsequently use the result.
-But such cues are often lacking when we\'re exploring with `ghci`.
-If we omit a specific type for the result, we\'ll get an error from the interpreter, as it does not have enough information to successfully infer the result type.
+But such cues are often lacking when we're exploring with `ghci`.
+If we omit a specific type for the result, we'll get an error from the interpreter, as it does not have enough information to successfully infer the result type.

-When `ghci` can\'t infer the `target` type, we tell it what we\'d like the type to be.
-If we want a result of type `Bool`, we\'ll get a pass/fail answer.
+When `ghci` can't infer the `target` type, we tell it what we'd like the type to be.
+If we want a result of type `Bool`, we'll get a pass/fail answer.

 ``` screen